 Legal and Policy Environment

 A mature modern legislative regime is the one that provides clear lines of responsibility and accountability.
 Such a regime provides the foundation of good governance and contribute to sustainable development in all aspects of social and economic life.

 Financial Benefit Optimization

 Taxes and royalty revenues derived from exploration, mine development and production should reflect the value to society of the resources mined.
 They should be collected and put to work in support of the sustainable development of the nation.

 Socioeconomic Benefit Optimization

-A mining operation that is considered consistent with sustainable development is one where planning for the environmental, social and economic transitions to mine closure must be undertaken throughout the entire life cycle of the mine.
+A mining operation which is considered consistent with sustainable development is one whereby planning for closure is present during the entire operation of the mine.

 Artisanal and Small-Scale Mining

-Artisanal and small-scale mining is a complex and diversified sector that ranges from informal individual miners seeking to make a subsistence livelihood, to smallscale formal commercial mining entities that can produce minerals in a responsible way that respects local laws.
+Artisanal and small-scale mining is a complex and diversified sector that includes poor informal individual miners seeking to eke out or supplement a subsistence livelihood, to smallscale formal commercial mining activities that can produce minerals in a responsible way respecting local laws.